 We joke, but these are all exceptionally stout—and frugal—powerplants.
 The least powerful of the group still puts out 255 horsepower and 273 lb-ft of torque, which are the sorts of numbers that would embarrass a Mustang V6 of just 10 years ago.
 They all are pretty fleet of foot, too: the Germans all dust the 0–60 mph dash in under six seconds.
 The Alfa is the quickest, which is expected: it has the most ponies, the most torque, and is just 27 pounds heavier than the lightest car (the Merc).

 We don’t expect the TLX to out-sprint the racy Alfa, at least not in any four-cylinder trim.
-The TLX will have very healthy stats, with 272 horsepower and 280 lb-ft of torque at its disposal.
-Those numbers aren’t far off the 2020 model’s V6 outputs, so with SH-AWD, we expect it to maybe dip slightly below that car’s 0–60 times, which hovered around 6.0 seconds even.
+The TLX has very healthy stats, with 272 horsepower and 280 lb-ft of torque at its disposal.
+Those numbers aren’t far off the 2020 model’s V6 outputs.
+Nonetheless, Motor Trend track-tested the TLX A-Spec and couldn’t best a 7.0-second run.

 The TLX uses a traditional automatic transmission, the same as every other one of the cars except the Audi.
 Like most four-ringed models, the A4 uses a dual-clutch transmission, with seven gears.
 The TLX trumps the others in sheer cog count, with ten gears; the Merc comes with nine, the Alfa and Bimmer eight apiece.

 At the pumps, the 330i xDrive is the reigning champ of the current all-paw sedans, scoring a 28 mpg average and up to 34 mpg on the highway.
-The others are all pretty close, with the Alfa bringing up the rear with a respectable 23 city, 31 highway, and 26 mpg combined.
+The others are all pretty close, with the Acura bringing up the rear with a respectable 21 city, 29 highway, and 24 mpg combined.

 |performance||Acura TLX 2.0 SH-AWD||BMW 330i xDrive||Mercedes-Benz C300 4MATIC||Audi A4 45 quattro||Alfa Romeo Giulia AWD|